PrettySolution/orto-VZDPER-270/README.md

 ### issues:
+1. we have 300Gb of data.
+I am afraid of ansible timeout while the data syncs, It should't but possible.
+90%
 1. ssh works weird, create jira task (planed)
 1. solve quotas backup/restore plan - ask if this needs to be done.